sw-erdnase/the-expert-at-the-card-table/README.md

 The content of this project has to be considered as released under the [CC0 - Public Domain](https://creativecommons.org/publicdomain/zero/1.0/) licence.

-The logo used for the user account has been created by [Tomchen1989](https://commons.wikimedia.org/wiki/User:Tomchen1989) as part of the wikimedia collection and it is available through the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
+The logo used for the user account has been created by [Tomchen1989](https://commons.wikimedia.org/wiki/User:Tomchen1989) as part of the wikimedia collection and it is licenced through the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en).